UST-Center-for-Microgrid-Research/PublicData/Microgrid Testing Data/ReadMe.md

 # ReadMe
-This folder contains data collected during microgrid testing
+This folder contains data collected during microgrid testing.

 ## Types of Testing
 Four fundamental functions of a microgrid are: